isomerpages/mlaw-corp/news/speeches/_posts/2009-10-20-Speech-by-Law-Minister-K-Shanmugam-at-the-Society-of-Trust-and-Estate Practitioners-STEP-3rd-Asia-Conference.md

 *The Reply he gave deserves to be recorded in history.
 “Money,” he said, “is one of the great institutions of human civilisation.
 It must therefore be treated with proper respect.
 Where money is mistreated, such as through government expropriation, or inflation caused by deficit financing, a safe refuge should be provided.”*

 {:start="5"}
-5. Dr Goh ended with this comment: “All those connected with money – managing it, making it or printing it – must be people of impeccable moral character.”
+5. Dr Goh ended with this comment: “*All those connected with money – managing it, making it or printing it – must be people of impeccable moral character.*”

 {:start="6"}
 6. Now you can see why I chose to quote Dr Goh at some length.